 The Plant Genome Research Program (PGRP) supports genome-scale research that addresses challenging questions of biological, societal and economic importance.
-PGRP encourages the development of innovative tools, technologies and resources that empower a broad plant research community to answer scientific questions on a genome-wide scale.
+PGRP encourages the development of innovative tools, technologies, and resources that empower a broad plant research community to answer scientific questions on a genome-wide scale.
 Emphasis is placed on the scale and depth of the question being addressed and the creativity of the approach.
-Data produced by plant genomics should be usable, accessible, integrated across scales and of high impact across biology.
+Data produced by plant genomics should be usable, accessible, integrated across scales, and of high impact across biology.
 Training, broadening participation, and career development are essential to scientific progress and should be integrated in all PGRP-funded projects.

 Two funding tracks are currently available:

-1. RESEARCH-PGR TRACK: Genome-scale plant research to address fundamental biological questions in biology, including economically important processes of societal importance.
+- RESEARCH-PGR TRACK: Genome-scale plant research to address fundamental questions in biology, including processes of economic and/or societal importance.

-2. TRTech-PGR TRACK: Tools, resources and technology breakthroughs that further enable functional plant genomics.
+- TRTech-PGR TRACK: Tools, resources, and technology breakthroughs that further enable functional plant genomics.

-Deadline: Full Proposal Accepted Anytime
+Full Proposal Accepted Anytime

-Estimated Number of Awards: 10 to 15
+Estimated Number of Awards: 15 to 20

-Anticipated Funding Amount: $20,000,000
+Anticipated Funding Amount: $30,000,000

 Approximately $30,000,000 will be available for new and continuing awards.
 Estimated program budget, number of awards and average award number, size/duration are subject to the availability of funds.